The power of nature

 Simple as it sounds, connecting with nature can make you feel better.

 Being in contact with nature, even in small ways (like noticing the spring flowers or putting a plant in your office), can take you a step away from your daily grind, and lead you to feel more positive and calm.
-Dr. Katie Curhan, Ed.D., a former postdoctoral scholar in the department of psychology, sat down with BeWell in 2010 to explain the science behind nature’s restorative power.
+Dr. Katie Curhan, Ed.D., a former postdoctoral scholar in the Stanford’s Department of Psychology, sat down with BeWell to explain the science behind nature’s restorative power.

 When discussing the benefits of preserving the environment, the topics usually pertain to society in general or the earth itself.
 Is there a more direct personal benefit?